 - Drawn Together: Xandir's genie boyfriend is an obvious parody.

 - Family Guy often mocked him.

-- Pre-renewal, Stewie Griffin: The Untold Story had a man in the future gets an episode of Mork & Mindy beamed into his brain, and laughs like a moron."Ha ha ha!
+- Pre-renewal, Stewie Griffin: The Untold Story had a man in the future get an episode of Mork & Mindy beamed into his brain, and he laughs in amusement."Ha ha ha!
 Oh, Mork, that's not how you sit in a chair."

 - Not a portrayal, but "Petergeist", the first thing Peter does with the dead Native American skull is use it as a puppet, saying thusly:

 - "McStroke" showed Peter as Robin's "Jumping off point".

 - In "Baby Not on Board", a cutaway shows Robin as Patch Adams, doing his routine.
 One of the kids in the hospital pulls his IV out to kill himself.

 - Stewie outright says he hates Robin Williams in "The Juice is Loose".